-External Database Extensions
+External Database Extension

-The default OpenLM Firebird Database
+The default OpenLM MariaDB Database

 OpenLM accumulates usage statistics from various types of license managers.
 It organizes this information in a relational database.
-By default, OpenLM uses an embedded Firebird DB which accommodates the requirements of small installations.
-The Firebird database is installed as part of the OpenLM Server setup.
+By default, OpenLM uses MariaDB, which accommodates the requirements of small installations.
+The MariaDB database is installed as part of the OpenLM Server setup.

-Benefits of an external Database
+Benefits of an external database

-An External database is recommended for managing large licensing schemes or when high performance is required.
+An external database is recommended for managing large licensing schemes or when high performance is required.
 OpenLM has conducted internal experiments that have shown that external databases operated with superior performance to that of the default embedded database.

 In addition to a boost in performance, license administrators also enjoy the following benefits:

-- The information is stored on a database that is both familiar to the customer, and managed by them.
+- The information is stored on a database that is both familiar to the customer and managed by them.

-- Customers may employ standard backup procedures to ensure OpenLM’s database functionality
+- Customers may employ standard backup procedures to ensure OpenLM’s database functionality.

 - Advanced OpenLM users may choose to develop their own reporting interface with the use of OpenLM APIs.
-Observing information in a familiar database will be an integral stage of developing and maintaining such functions
+Observing information in a familiar database will be an integral stage of developing and maintaining such functions.

 Supported database versions

-- MYSQL Server 5.6
+- MariaDB Server 10.5

 For more information regarding migration to an external database, please refer to this document.